IABTechLab/uid2docs/workflows/workflow-overview-3p-data-provider.md

 The following steps provide a high-level outline of the workflow intended for organizations that collect user data and push it to DSPs—for example, advertisers, identity graph providers, and third-party data providers.

-1. Data provider sends a user’s consented personally identifiable information (PII) to the UID2 Operator.
+1. Data provider sends a user’s consented directly identifying information (DII) to the UID2 Operator.
 2. UID2 Operator generates and returns a raw UID2.
 3. Data provider stores the UID2 and salt bucket.<br/>
    Server-side: The data provider stores the UID2 in a mapping table, DMP, data lake, or other server-side application.